Ghar Ghar Ki Kahani (1988 film): Plot

 The plot centers on the Dhanraj family.
-Mr Dhanraj (Kader Khan) and his wife (Shashikala) are extremely wealthy and live in a huge house with their children and their spouses.
-The family includes Ganga (Padma Khanna), the widow of their eldest son, and her two children, the second son Ram (Rishi Kapoor) and his wife Sita (Jaya Prada), their third son Amar (Govinda), and their daughter Uma (Aruna Irani).
-Uma is married to Lallu (Ashok Saraf) but refuses to live with him since he is poor so Lallu has ended up becoming gharjamai.
+Mr Dhanraj and his wife are extremely wealthy and live in a huge house with their children and their spouses.
+The family includes Ganga, the widow of their eldest son, and her two children, the second son Ram and his wife Sita, their third son Amar, and their daughter Uma.
+Uma is married to Lallu but refuses to live with him since he is poor so Lallu has ended up becoming a ghar jamai.
 Mrs Dhanraj is extremely bad tempered and is frequently violent towards her daughters in law.
-One day Amar meets a beautiful girl Asha (Farah Naaz) and the two fall in love.
+One day Amar meets a beautiful girl Asha and the two fall in love.
 Asha has problems of her own.
 Her sister in law treats her really badly.

 Amar decides to not tell anyone in his family about Asha for fear of his mother creating a ruckus.
 He tells Sita though since he is very close to her and treats her like his mother.
 Uma overhears them talking and decides to instigate her brother Ram against Sita by suggesting that Amar and Sita are having an affair.
 Ram starts spying on the two of them.
 Amar and Sita are very secretive as they are trying to figure out how to get Amar and Asha married.
 Ram interprets their actions as proof of an affair.
 He continues to think that Sita is cheating on him even after Amar and Asha get married.
-He gets drunk one night at a hotel and is rescued by a friend Deepa (Anita Raj).
+He gets drunk one night at a hotel and is rescued by a friend Deepa.
 The latter is a doctor and when she finds out that Ram is suicidal she decides to help him.
 She realizes that Ram has started liking her but she decides not to rebuff him till he is feeling better.
 Ram starts spending most of his time away from home.
 When Sita gets pregnant he assumes that it is Amar's child.